-At Leaving Cert level, the English course aims to develop:
+At Leaving Certificate level, the English course aims to develop:

 - The ability to critically analyse information, as preparation for the responsibilities and challenges of adult life